 Add the marshmallows and stir in to melt.
 Add vanilla extract.

 Add the cereal and stir, stir, stir until all the cereal is coated in the marshmallow mixture.
-Don't dilly dally (I've always wanted to use that phrase!) as it will get stickier the longer it sits.

 Spread the fruit pebble treat mixture into your prepared pan.
 You can use a spatula sprayed with non-stick cooking spray to help pat the mixture down.